 But more serious nosebleeds may require medical attention.
 In general, you should see an ENT doctor like Scott W. Franklin, MD, about a nosebleed in the following circumstances:

-- Significant amount of blood.
+- A significant amount of blood.
 This may indicate an internal injury, a blood-clotting disorder, or other cause requiring emergency medical attention – especially if the bleeding continues for more than 20 or 30 minutes.

 - Following an injury or accident.
 A nosebleed can indicate a more serious injury, so you should be examined by a doctor after sustaining trauma to the nose that results in a nosebleed.